MicrosoftDocs/edge-developer/microsoft-edge/extensions-chromium/enterprise/hosting-and-updating.md

 <!-- links -->

-[MicrosoftStoreExtensions]: https://microsoftedge.microsoft.com/insider-addons/category/EdgeExtensions "Extensions - Microsoft Edge Insider Addons | Microsoft"
+[MicrosoftMicrosoftedgeInsiderAddonsEdgeextensions]: https://microsoftedge.microsoft.com/insider-addons/category/EdgeExtensions "Extensions - Microsoft Edge Insider Addons | Microsoft"

 > [!NOTE]
 > Portions of this page are modifications based on work created and [shared by Google][GoogleSitePolicies] and used according to terms described in the [Creative Commons Attribution 4.0 International License][CCA4IL].